mikanyg/FeatureToggle.Azure/README.md

 - The `CoolNewFeatureToggle` is a boolean FeatureToggle, and toggles a message on the About page of the web app.
 - The `ComingSoonFeature` is a DateTime FeatureToggle, and toggles a message on the Front page of the web app.
 - The `RetiringSoonFeature` is a DateTime FeatureToggle, and toggles a message on the Contact page of the web app.
+- The `LimitedTimeFeature` is a Period FeatureToggle, and toggles a message on the Front page of the web app.

 In order to toggle the value, the configuration package must be [packaged](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-package-apps) and [deployed](https://docs.microsoft.com/en-us/azure/service-fabric/service-fabric-deploy-remove-applications) to the local cluster.